jeffPL465/ECE341X_Final-Project/submission/README_short.md

 The goal of this project was to train and deploy a person detection model using the Visual Wake Words (VWW) dataset.
 The model is based on the MobileNetV1 architecture, which is commonly used for lightweight computer vision tasks.
 The main objective was to run this model efficiently on a Raspberry Pi using TensorFlow Lite, while maintaining an accuracy of at least 80%.

-The dataset used in this project contains small 96×96 RGB images labeled as either person or non_person.
-The training pipeline was used to train the model using deterministic dataset splits (`train.txt` for training and `val.txt` for validation).
-After training, the model was saved in Keras `.h5` format.

-Since Raspberry Pi can't run the Keras models directly, I converted the model into TensorFlow Lite (`.tflite`) format.

-To make the model more efficient for deployment, I applied a compression technique during the conversion process.
+Since Raspberry Pi can't run the Keras models directly, I converted the model into TensorFlow Lite (`.tflite`) format and to make the model more efficient for deployment, I applied a compression technique during the conversion process.

 ## Compression Strategy